trellistk/documents/Code_of_Conduct.md

 By joining and participating in our Nouri Community, you agree to abide by our code of conduct outline below:

 - Be a good human.
 Any interaction with other members should be approached with humility, forgiveness and fostering understanding.
-Let's build each other up.
+Let's put aside our egos and build each other up.
 - Keep a family friendly environment.
 - Keep information intended to be private, including other folks' membership here, private.
+- Stay on topic in the different channels.
+If there is big need for new channels for specific topics, let the admins know.

 Any improper behavior and interaction should be brought to an admin's attention.